ethers-io/ethers.js/docs/v5/api/other/assembly/ast/README.md

 #### *literalNode* . **verbatim** => *boolean*

-This is true in a [DataNode](/v5/api/other/assembly/ast/#asm-datanode) context, since in that case the value should be taken verbatim and no `PUSH` operation shoud be added, otherwise false.
+This is true in a [DataNode](/v5/api/other/assembly/ast/#asm-datanode) context, since in that case the value should be taken verbatim and no `PUSH` operation should be added, otherwise false.

 ### PopNode